-Death Pit was advertised in various magazines, and was advertised by Durell for all machines, including the Commodore 64.
+Death Pit was advertised in various magazines for various machines including the Commodore 64.
 The game involved battling through a labyrinth of mines and corridors, containing Bats, mutant life forms, flooded corridors and rocky paths to dig through.

-The advert was all that ever existed really of the C64 conversion, and the same with other platforms.
-Durell continued to produce games right up until around 1986/87.
-Noel Passmore has been linked with the game via instruction sheets for Shades (Thanks to Michael Plate from www.gamebase64.com)
+The advert was all that ever existed really of the C64 conversion.
+Noel Passmore was been linked with the game via instruction sheets for Shades (Thanks to Michael Plate from www.gamebase64.com).

-Thanks to Retro Gamer and their recent feature on Durell, it has been found out that Death Pit was infact completed (At least on the Speccy), but it was decided that the game was not that great, and so the code was reworked and used for the famous Saboteur game.
-It was expected to be the case with the C64 version.
-The Spectrum version did surface recently, so there has been hope that a C64 conversion may surface too at somepoint… http://www.worldofspectrum.org/infoseekid.cgi?id=0009662
+Thanks to Retro Gamer and their recent feature on Durell, it has been found out that Death Pit was completed (at least on the Speccy), but decided that the game was not that great.
+It was reported that the code was reworked and used for the famous Saboteur game.
+Clive Townsend however later revealed to Graeme Mason in December 2021 that this wasn’t fully correct, and it was more the concepts and techniques that were just re-used and not all of the code (see comment).

-Well, he was traced – and Noel has suggested that the game was 95% complete before Durell decided to shelf the game as a whole to see other projects completed first.
-What is surprising to learn though was that Death Pit was not a straight port from the Spectrum version, but a completely individual game.
+The C64 developer, Noel Passmore, was tracked down and he revealed that the game was around 95% complete before Durell decided to shelve the game.
+What is surprising to learn though was that Death Pit was not a straight port from the Spectrum version, but a completely different game.

 Death Pit C64 only used some of the concepts from the original game, utilized the full 64k of memory by switching the BASIC and Kernal RAM off.
-It completely scrolled as well, keeping the player in the center of the screen and all NPC’s were constantly being updated even when not displayed.
-It sounds pretty impressive.
+It completely scrolled too, keeping the player in the centre of the screen and all NPC’s were constantly being updated even when not displayed.
+It sounded pretty impressive.

 Noel was also assigned to doing the artwork for the game as well – and may well have been tasked for later composing SFX/Tunes for the game.

 For more details, read Noel’s Creator Speaks text.
-We hope to be bringing you more news soon on the game!
+We hope to be bringing you more news soon!

 Noel Passmore speaks about work on Death Pit: